tezos/tezos-mirror/docs/user/various.rst

 The node can be set in private mode with the option ``--private-mode`` so that:

-- it doesn't connects to any peer other than those provided with ``--peer`` or in bootstrap-peers
+- it doesn't connect to any peer other than those provided with ``--peer`` or in ``bootstrap-peers``
-- the peers connected to a private node don't include it in the list of peers sent to their neighborhood
+- the peers connected to a private node don't advertise it in the list of peers sent to their neighborhood

 This feature is especially useful to hide a sensitive node that signs